 And with Trump now running television ads to secure the GOP nomination, he may need more cash on hand to compete with either Hillary Clinton ($32.9 million) or Bernie Sanders ($14.6 million) in the general election — currently, Trump has just $1.5 million in the bank.

 If you count swag as a form of political donations, as the FEC does, then Trump leverages it to “Make America Great Again.”
 By pricing merchandise higher than the cost it takes to manufacture, candidates profit – just like private businesses.
 Aside from increasing candidate’s coffers, official merchandise helps solicit more donations by advertising the campaign’s message.
-While Trump is not alone in selling novelty items, few candidates sell items that pervaded pop culture like his iconic red hat.
+While Trump is not alone in selling novelty items with Groupon discounts, few candidates sell items that pervaded pop culture like his iconic red hat.
 (We highlighted some of our favorite political Christmas gifts here.)

 Riding Trump’s coattails